Whirlpool Washing Machine Maintenance Guide

 Step-by-Step DIY Guide

-Step 7: Level the Washer and Tighten Feet
+Step 7: Level the machine and finish with a test cycle

 When to Call a Pro